-Cohort summary Data source The CRANE Database Birth years 10 years: 2011 to 2020 to explore trends over time 3 years: 2017 to 2019 to explore regional differences Denominator • For 2011-20 births: 4,153 children with cleft palate alone and a recorded diagnosis time • For 2017-19 births: 1,186 children with cleft palate alone and a recorded diagnosis time Numerator Number of children diagnosed at each time point with cleft palate alone Exclusions (not Children with CL, UCLP, BCLP or an unspecified cleft type mutually Children without a recorded diagnosis time exclusive) Data • 94% of children born 2011-20 with CP (n=4,422) had a recorded completeness diagnosis time 97% of children born 2017-19 with CP (n=1,217) had a recorded diagnosis time Countries England, Wales and Northern Ireland Indicator #2 14 Standard 100% of cleft palate hours of birth. es should be diagnosed in a timely manner, either antenatally or within 24 What did we find?
-Over the last ten ye ears, significant improvement has been observed in the timely detection of the 5 years between 2015 and 2019.
+Cohort summary Data source The CRANE Database Birth years 10 years: 2011 to 2020 to explore trends over time 3 years: 2017 to 2019 to explore regional differences Denominator For 2011-20 births: 4,153 children with cleft palate alone and a recorded diagnosis time For 2017-19 births: 1,186 children with cleft palate alone and a recorded diagnosis time Numerator Number of children diagnosed at each time point with cleft palate alone Exclusions (not mutually exclusive) Children with CL, UCLP, BCLP or an unspecified cleft type Children without a recorded diagnosis time Data completeness 94% of children born 2011-20 with CP (n=4,422) had a recorded diagnosis time 97% of children born 2017-19 with CP (n=1,217) had a recorded diagnosis time Countries England, Wales and Northern Ireland Indicator #2 14 Standard 100% of cleft palates should be diagnosed in a timely manner, either antenatally or within 24 hours of birth.
+What did we find?
+Over the last ten ye CPs, particularly in CP still have a diagr ears, significant improvement has been observed in the timely detection of the 5 years between 2015 and 2019.
 However, almost 1 in 4 children with nosis beyond 24 hours from birth.
-Recommendations CRANE will seek to collaborate further with clinical and non-clinical partners to identify improving the timely diagnosis of CP within 24 hours of birth.
+Recommendations CRANE will seek to collaborate further with clinical and non-clinical partners to identify ways of improving the timely diagnosis of CP within 24 hours of birth.